What’s the difference between writing, copywriting and editing, anyway?

 I’m only reading this because I want my business to be featured on The Urban List.

 Hmm.
 That’s not a question, but I’ll forgive you just this once.
-As I do not work fulltime in The Urban List’s office, you’d be better off contacting someone in their marketing team or the national editor about your café, bar, restaurant, venue, event or product.
-Their details can be found here.
+As I do not work fulltime in The Urban List’s office, you’d be far better off contacting someone in their marketing team or the current editor about your café, bar, restaurant, venue, event or product.
+Their details are available here.

 Do you require a deposit?

-Yes, I ask for a deposit of 50% before I start a new project.
-Think of it as a holding fee – it means I can schedule in the time to do the work without worrying about something going wrong or the project getting cancelled.
+Yep, I ask for a deposit of 50% before starting any new project.
+Think of it as a holding fee – it means I can schedule in the time to do the work without worrying about something going awry or the project getting cancelled.
 The remaining balance is payable two weeks after delivery of the first draft.